HaydenSansum/CS205-Waveforms/AWS_setup.md

 https://aws.amazon.com/premiumsupport/knowledge-center/ec2-instance-access-s3-bucket/

-On the AWS EC2 instance follow these instructions: https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html
+On the AWS EC2 instance follow these commands:

-This should then provide access to the S3 bucket from the AWS EC2 instance.
+`curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"`

+`sudo apt install unzip`

+`unzip awscliv2.zip`

+`sudo ./aws/install`

+`aws s3 ls`

+If all has worked you should see a list of AWS S3 buckets - hopefully including the waveforms-storage folder.

+Further details can be found at this link: https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html